 And what does make it worse here is that we have no real intelligentsia to help inform public discourse on this or any other subject – primarily because we, as a nation, distrust intellectualism and intellectuals so much.

 As I said, the circus hasn’t stopped.
-On Monday, the Sun – which is one of the gutter-scraping rags in the forefront of this voyeuristic farce – had as its frontpage headline something along the lines of: ‘Let her rest in peace’.
+On Monday, the Sun – one of the gutter-scraping rags in the forefront of this voyeuristic farce – had as its front page headline something along the lines of: ‘Let her rest in peace’.
 Below was a strap advertising 12 pages of coverage of the funeral.
 Some peace.

 It’s probably only a matter of time until the Daily Mail offers readers the chance to collect tokens for a Jade Goody memorial rose bush or a Jade Goody commemorative porcelain plate (or is that only for Diana or the Queen Mum?).